zj5559/SAVLT/README.md

 Please refer to install.sh for environment installation, and set your own project/model/data paths.

 ## Training and Testing
 Please see eval.sh to find the commands for training and testing.
+Commands for language-only tracking can be found in eval_nl.sh.

 ## Models and Results
 The required pretrained models are provided [here[pwd:c5ie]](https://pan.baidu.com/s/1bDNAXnV-sSQePm4GkEQtRQ?pwd=c5ie).
 (Please download, extract, and place them in your own project directory)